 Run Aintree 10K

 The Aintree 10k race is a fantastic way of putting your fitness to the test and raising money for Alder Hey Children’s Charity at the same time!
-Each year, the Run Aintree 10k takes place in the autumnal month of October, costing £21.00 for all entrants!
 The Aintree 10k route is an iconic one as runners gallop around the grand national racecourse either chasing a PB or enjoying their first Aintree racecourse 10k at a world-famous location.
 The Aintree 10k is perfect for experienced runners wanting to get miles under their belt as well as intermediate and beginners who have completed the appropriate amount of training miles before undertaking the 6-mile distance.
 Being around the racecourse, this is a flat race so is also perfect for any runners looking to achieve a 10K and the themed medal and goodie bag at the end makes it all worthwhile!
-If you would love to get involved with run Aintree 10K, you can register your place and enter the race by clicking here.
+If you would love to get involved with run Aintree 10K, you can register above.

 Raising money for Alder Hey